Find a Travel Niche: A Step-by-Step Guide

 Passion.
 Passion.
 Passion!

 Finding a piece in the niche travel pie isn't as hard as you might think.
-With the millions of hobbies, destinations, and types of travelers the possibilities are abound.
-The key behind finding a successful niche for your agency is making sure it's not only a niche, but that your heart is into it.
+With the millions of hobbies, destinations, and types of travelers there are possibilities abound.
+The key to finding a successful niche for your agency is making sure it's not only a niche but that your heart is into it.

-I started a side business 6 years ago.
+I started a side business earlier in my career.
 It had great potential, yet it flopped.
-There was demand, no competition, and I had the relationships with my potential buyers.
+There was demand, no competition, and I had relationships with my potential buyers.
 So why did it flop?
 In hindsight, it's obvious—I didn't have the passion for it.
 That was a big lesson for me.

 When you choose a travel niche, look beyond if there is a market and how much competition you face.
 Don't forget to make sure you have an undying passion for that niche.